How I Test and Review Scopes

 What Do I Get Out of It?

-Now, while reviewing scope is something I love, I don’t do it for free.
+Now, while reviewing scopes is something I love, I don’t do it for free.
 But wait; if my reviews are free, and I don’t publish paid reviews, how do I make money?

 Simple, through affiliate links.